hashicorp/terraform-equivalence-testing/README.md

 - `has_strucutred_json_output`

-`name` (**required**) is a string only used for logging when reporting which commands might have failed, so you should make it unique descriptive enough that it can identify which part of the test failed when consulting the error log.
+`name` (**required**) is a string only used for logging when reporting which commands might have failed, so you should make it unique and descriptive enough that it can identify which part of the test failed when consulting the error log.

 `arguments` (**required**) is a list of arguments that should be passed into the Terraform binary for this command.
 For example, `[plan, -out=plan_output]` would